bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 - web developers often want to test discrepancies between browsers on their web applications

-But if you don't have any particular goal, we can still help you get started.
+(If you don't have any particular goal, we can help you get started.
 Check out [the issues labeled with `type:missing-coverage` on GitHub.com](https://github.com/web-platform-tests/wpt/labels/type%3Amissing-coverage).
-Leave a comment if you'd like to get started with one, and don't hesitate to ask clarifying questions!
+Leave a comment if you'd like to get started with one, and don't hesitate to ask clarifying questions!)

 This guide will: